The schematic below shows a simple way to get two full-wave rectified voltages from one center-tapped transformer winding and one bridge rectifier.

 The two bridge rectifiers connected to common are, in effect, doing double duty.

-It may look a little confusing since normally a full-wave rectifier is shown with the diodes in the outer paths to the output with the transformer center-tap grounded, but it works just as well with the diodes in the ground path and the output taken from the center-tap.
+It may look a little confusing since normally a full-wave rectifier is shown with the diodes in the outer windings to the output with the transformer center-tap grounded, but it works just as well with the diodes in the outer windings as the ground path and the output taken from the center-tap.

 Of course it should be apparent that the transformer and bridge rectifier must be rated for the sum of the currents from the two outputs.

-Typically the transformer should be rated at ≈2.4 times the bridge DC current plus ≈1.6 times the center-tap DC current.
+Typically the transformer should be rated at least 2 times the bridge DC current plus 1 times the center-tap DC current.

-This is due to the high RMS value for the current pulses charging the output capacitors (true of all rectifier-capacitor supplies).
+This is due to the high RMS value of the current pulses charging the output capacitors (true of all rectifier-capacitor supplies).

 Note the increased current in the ground diodes of the bridge (ID4 shown) due to it having to carry the sum of the two output currents.